 - Vancouver Foundation will not assess an incomplete application. - Vancouver Foundation may elect to assess only one application if more than one application is submitted on behalf of the same primary researchers. - Vancouver Foundation requires grantees to openly license materials created through our grant funding (reports, videos, curriculum, and the like) under a Creative Commons Attribution license.
-For more information and exceptions, please refer to Vancouver Foundation's Open Licensing Policy.17 - All information and ideas submitted remain the intellectual property of the Applicant Organization.
+For more information and exceptions, please refer to Vancouver Foundation's Open Licensing Policy. - All information and ideas submitted remain the intellectual property of the Applicant Organization.
 The Applicant Organization provides Vancouver Foundation the non-exclusive license to share or adapt the submission as part of our grant-making process, including sharing this application with community advisors or other funders at our sole discretion.
-A list of approved grants18 is made public on Vancouver Foundation's website. - The information provided in this application is true, accurate and complete (to the best of my knowledge).
+A list of approved grants 18 is made public on Vancouver Foundation's website.